taeganwarren/taegan.link/README.md

 More info about how this works and how to make your own: https://www.youtube.com/watch?v=HL6paXyx6hM

 2/15/21 Update: I have created a simple frontend with Gatsby to display all the current short links and their destinations.
-I have modified the netlify-shortener package to generate a json file with all the links and to build the project before commiting so the build process in netlify will be faster.
+I have modified the netlify-shortener package to generate a json file with all the links and to build the project before commiting so the deploy process in netlify will be faster.